Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 - If you're using a 5★ Light Cone, aim for **4000+ HP** and **1700+ DEF** instead.

 ### **Notes:**
-- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[[Turn-based Combat#Thresholds|here]]** and check out character's decimal speed **[here](Https://enka.network)**
+- 169.3, 153.9 and 138.5 SPD are speed break points, check out what they are useful for **[[../../02.
+Essential Guides/Turn-based Combat#Thresholds|here]]** and check out character's decimal speed **[here](Https://enka.network)**

 - If you have any teammates that **permanently** buff speed (such as Ruan Mei and E1 Huohuo), make sure to lower your speed accordingly as more speed than required for a break point is rarely useful.
-	- If you have sources of action advance, such as DDD or 4 Piece eagle, and wish to know how much speed you need: please consult [[Turn-based Combat#Relevant Breakpoints|the relevant breakpoints]].
+	- If you have sources of action advance, such as DDD or 4 Piece eagle, and wish to know how much speed you need: please consult [[../../02.
+Essential Guides/Turn-based Combat#Relevant Breakpoints|the relevant breakpoints]].

 ## 10. Speed Tuning
 ##### Here are some breakpoints for effective 200 SPD (3 Turn) Sparkle**
-*If not listed here consult [[Turn-based Combat#Relevant Breakpoints|Relevant breakpoint list]]*.
+*If not listed here consult [[../../02.
+Essential Guides/Turn-based Combat#Relevant Breakpoints|Relevant breakpoint list]]*.
 If not listed in neither of the locations, we encourage that you calculate it yourself.
 You can check your character's SPD numbers with 3 decimals by holding your cursor over the number (or holding your finger over it on mobile) at [https://enka.network]().

 - **189.9**: with Ruan Mei (RM)